Vylpes/Droplet/CONTRIBUTING.md

-# Contributing to Sonar
+# Contributing to Droplet

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to Sonar.
+The following is a set of guidelines for contributing to Droplet.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct

-This project and everyone participating in it is governed by the Sonar Code of Conduct.
+This project and everyone participating in it is governed by the Droplet of Conduct.
 By participating, you are expected to uphold this code.

-## Questions about Sonar
+## Questions about Droplet

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.